Blog

 No feedback, no change.

-It's not about having better categories or stricter rules.
-It's about caring enough to notice, and having a simple routine that makes noticing unavoidable.
+It is not about better categories or stricter rules.
+It is about caring enough to notice, and having a routine so simple that noticing becomes unavoidable.
+If you want a practical starting point, read how to actually track your finances.